-Students choose historical topics related to a theme and conduct extensive primary and secondary research through libraries, archives, museums, and historic sites.
-After analyzing and interpreting their sources, students draw conclusions about their topics’ significance in history before presenting their work in original papers, exhibits, performances, websites, and documentaries.
-The student projects are entered into competitions in the spring at district, state, and national contests where they are evaluated by professional historians and educators.
+For OkNHD projects, students choose historical topics related to a theme and conduct extensive primary and secondary research through libraries, archives, museums, and historic sites.
+After analyzing and interpreting their sources, students draw conclusions about their topic’s significance in history before presenting their work in original papers, exhibits, performances, websites, and documentaries.
+The student projects are entered into competitions in the spring at regional, state, and national contests where they are evaluated by professional historians and educators.
 Each May students from across Oklahoma compete in the state finals.
-The program culminates in the Kenneth E. Behring National Contest each June held at the University of Maryland at College Park.
+The program culminates in the National History Day Contest each June held at the University of Maryland at College Park.

-In addition to discovering the exciting world of the past, OkNHD also helps students develop the following attributes that are critical for future success:
+In addition to discovering the exciting world of the past, OkNHD also helps students develop the following attributes that are critical to future success:

 - Critical thinking and problem-solving skills